ssfsx17/sky-islands/readable.md

 #### Rating 1

+**Alchemical Preparation**:

-**Alchemical Preparation** - You can maintain the existence of a number of alchemical items equal to your Alchemy Techs rating.
+  - You can maintain the existence of a number of alchemical items equal to your Alchemy Techs rating.
 This may be all of one type, or split among different types that you know how to prepare.
-The except is Alchemical Tablets, for which each unit of tablets lasts for six months. - All alchemical preparations can be done together within the span of one Strategic Turn.
+The exception is **Alchemical Tablets**, for which each unit of tablets lasts for six months.
+  - All alchemical preparations can be done together within the span of one Strategic Turn.

+**Alchemical Expert Usage**:

-**Alchemical Expert Usage** - You must have the requisite **Magical Element** and/or **Alchemy Techs** skill ratings in order to perform the **Expert Usage** abilities.
+  - You must have the requisite **Magical Element** and/or **Alchemy Techs** skill ratings in order to perform the **Expert Usage** abilities.

-**Prepare Alchemical Hormone Suppressant Fluid** - A unit of alchemical hormone suppressant fluid can be injected for effects that last up to one week.
+**Prepare Alchemical Hormone Suppressant Fluid**:

+  - A unit of alchemical hormone suppressant fluid can be injected for effects that last up to one week.

-**Prepare Alchemical Hormone Suppressant Tablets** - A unit of alchemical hormone suppressant tablets will stay good for up to six months, and when taken, cause effects that last for one day.
+**Prepare Alchemical Hormone Suppressant Tablets**:

+  - A unit of alchemical hormone suppressant tablets will stay good for up to six months, and when taken, cause effects that last for one day.

-**Prepare Alchemical Hormone Fluid** - A unit of alchemical hormone fluid can be injected for effects that last up to one week.
+**Prepare Alchemical Hormone Fluid**:

+  - A unit of alchemical hormone fluid can be injected for effects that last up to one week.

-**Prepare Alchemical Hormone Tablets** - A unit of alchemical hormone tablets will stay good for up to six months, and when taken, cause effects that last for one day.
+**Prepare Alchemical Hormone Tablets**:

+  - A unit of alchemical hormone tablets will stay good for up to six months, and when taken, cause effects that last for one day.

-**Prepare Mental Focus Fluid** - A unit of mental focus fluid can be injected to alleviate focus and reading problems in the subject.
+**Prepare Mental Focus Fluid**:

+  - A unit of mental focus fluid can be injected to alleviate focus and reading problems in the subject.
 The effects of the injection last for up to one week.

-**Prepare Mental Focus Tablets** - A unit of mental focus tablets will stay good for up to six months, and when taken, cause effects that last for one day.
+**Prepare Mental Focus Tablets**:

+  - A unit of mental focus tablets will stay good for up to six months, and when taken, cause effects that last for one day.

+**Prepare Healing Leaf**:

-**Prepare Healing Leaf** - A healing leaf restores 10 Health to the target.
+  - A healing leaf restores 10 Health to the target.

-**Expert Application of Healing Leaf** - Type: Throw Object - Range: 30 feet - Target: Single - Restores 25 Health to the target.
+**Expert Application of Healing Leaf**:

+  - Type: Throw Object
+  - Range: 30 feet
+  - Target: Single
+  - Restores 25 Health to the target.

+**Prepare Energy Twig**:

-**Prepare Energy Twig** - An energy twig restores 3 energy to the target.
+  - An energy twig restores 3 energy to the target.

-**Expert Application of Energy Twig** - Type: Throw Object - Range: 30 feet - Target: Single - Restores 10 Energy to the target.
+**Expert Application of Energy Twig**:

+  - Type: Throw Object
+  - Range: 30 feet
+  - Target: Single
+  - Restores 10 Energy to the target.

+**Prepare Elemental Firecracker**:

-**Prepare Elemental Firecracker** - An elemental firecracker can be thrown up to 30 feet away to cause 1 point of elemental damage, ignoring both Physical Evasion and Physical Armor.
+  - An elemental firecracker can be thrown up to 30 feet away to cause 1 point of elemental damage, ignoring both Physical Evasion and Physical Armor.

-**Expert Packing of Elemental Firecracker** - Type: Throw Object -
+**Expert Packing of Elemental Firecracker**:

+  - Type: Throw Object
-Range: 30 feet - Target: Single - Causes an amount of elemental damage equal to one-fourth of your Alchemy Techs skill rating, for a minimum of 1 damage.
+  - Range: 30 feet
+  - Target: Single
+  - Causes an amount of elemental damage equal to one-fourth of your Alchemy Techs skill rating, for a minimum of 1 damage.
 Ignores both Physical Evasion and Physical Armor.

 #### Rating 5

+**Prepare Detox Solution**:

-**Prepare Detox Solution** - A detox solution purges a person of all unwanted alcohol and other long-term poisonous substances.
+  - A detox solution purges a person of all unwanted alcohol and other long-term poisonous substances.

+**Prepare Detox Tablets**:

-**Prepare Detox Tablets** - A unit of detox tablets will stay good for up to six months, and when taken, will cause the body to slowly expel unwanted alcohol and other long-term poisonous substances over one week.
+  - A unit of detox tablets will stay good for up to six months, and when taken, will cause the body to slowly expel unwanted alcohol and other long-term poisonous substances over one week.

+**Prepare Curing Bandage**:

-**Prepare Curing Bandage** - A curing bandage removes 1 harmful status condition of your choice from the target.
+  - A curing bandage removes 1 harmful status condition of your choice from the target.

-**Expert Application of Curing Bandage** - Type: Throw Object - Range:
+**Expert Application of Curing Bandage**:

+  - Type: Throw Object
+  - Range: 30 feet
-30 feet - Target: Single - Removes 2 harmful status conditions of your
-choice from the target.
+  - Target: Single
+  - Removes 2 harmful status conditions of your choice from the target.

-**Prepare Elemental Sticky Vial** - An elemental sticky vial can be thrown up to 30 feet away to add 1 stack of Elemental Sticky Bomb status, ignoring Physical Evasion.
+**Prepare Elemental Sticky Vial**:

+  - An elemental sticky vial can be thrown up to 30 feet away to add 1 stack of Elemental Sticky Bomb status, ignoring Physical Evasion.

-**Expert Packing of Elemental Sticky Vial** - Type: Throw Object -
+**Expert Packing of Elemental Sticky Vial**:

+  - Type: Throw Object
-Range: 30 feet - Target: Single - Adds two stacks of Elemental Sticky Bomb status, ignoring Physical Evasion.
+  - Range: 30 feet
+  - Target: Single
+  - Adds two stacks of Elemental Sticky Bomb status, ignoring Physical Evasion.

+**Prepare Elemental Landmine**:

-**Prepare Elemental Landmine** - An elemental landmine can be placed on the ground, in the same 5-foot square as the placer.
+  - An elemental landmine can be placed on the ground, in the same 5-foot square as the placer.
 The landmine remains active for up to an hour after placement.
 The landmine triggers when someone is touching its 5-foot square during the status phase.
 It does an amount of elemental damage to whoever is in the trigger area equal to the preparer’s Magic Damage + Alchemy Techs rating.

-**Expert Placement of Elemental Landmine** - Type: Throw Object - Range:
+**Expert Placement of Elemental Landmine**:

+  - Type: Throw Object
+  - Range: 30 feet
-30 feet - Target: One 5-foot square - Places the elemental landmine in
+  - Target: One 5-foot square
-the targeted square.
+  - Places the elemental landmine in the targeted square.

 #### Rating 10

+**Prepare Preserving Compress**:

-**Prepare Preserving Compress** - A preserving compress adds the Preserving Compress status condition for 4 status phases.
+  - A preserving compress adds the Preserving Compress status condition for 4 status phases.

-**Expert Application of Preserving Compress** - Type: Throw Object -
+**Expert Application of Preserving Compress**:

+  - Type: Throw Object
-Range: 30 feet - Target: Single - Applies the Preserving Compress status condition for 8 status phases.
+  - Range: 30 feet
+  - Target: Single
+  - Applies the Preserving Compress status condition for 8 status phases.

+**Prepare Poisongas Neutralizer**:

-**Prepare Poisongas Neutralizer** - A Poisongas Neutralizer removes Imperial Poison Gas from the 5-foot square that the user is standing in.
+  - A Poisongas Neutralizer removes Imperial Poison Gas from the 5-foot square that the user is standing in.

-**Expert Dispersal of Poisongas Neutralizer** - Type: Throw Object -
+**Expert Dispersal of Poisongas Neutralizer**:

+  - Type: Throw Object
-Range: 30 feet - Target: One 5-foot square - Removes Imperial Poison Gas
+  - Range: 30 feet
+  - Target: One 5-foot square
-from the targeted 5-foot square, as well as all side-adjacent and corner-adjacent 5-foot squares.
+  - Removes Imperial Poison Gas from the targeted 5-foot square, as well as all side-adjacent and corner-adjacent 5-foot squares.

-**Prepare Elemental Weapon Resin** - A resin applies the Elemental Weapon Resin status condition for 4 status phases.
+**Prepare Elemental Weapon Resin**:

+  - A resin applies the Elemental Weapon Resin status condition for 4 status phases.

-**Expert Application of Elemental Weapon Resin** - Type: Throw Object -
+**Expert Application of Elemental Weapon Resin**:

+  - Type: Throw Object
-Range: 30 feet - Target: Single - Applies the Elemental Weapon Resin status condition for 8 status phases.
+  - Range: 30 feet
+  - Target: Single
+  - Applies the Elemental Weapon Resin status condition for 8 status phases.

-**Prepare Elemental Armor Resin** - A resin applies the Elemental Armor Resin status condition for 4 status phases.
+**Prepare Elemental Armor Resin**:

+  - A resin applies the Elemental Armor Resin status condition for 4 status phases.

-**Expert Application of Elemental Armor Resin** - Type: Throw Object -
+**Expert Application of Elemental Armor Resin**:

+  - Type: Throw Object
-Range: 30 feet - Target: Single - Applies the Elemental Armor Resin status condition for 8 status phases.
+  - Range: 30 feet
+  - Target: Single
+  - Applies the Elemental Armor Resin status condition for 8 status phases.

 #### Rating 15

+**Prepare Healing Fruit**:

-**Prepare Healing Fruit** - A healing fruit restores 20 Health to the target.
+  - A healing fruit restores 20 Health to the target.

-**Expert Usage of Healing Fruit** - Type: Throw Object - Range: 30 feet
+**Expert Usage of Healing Fruit**:

+  - Type: Throw Object
+  - Range: 30 feet
-- Target: Single - Restores 50 Health to the target.
+  - Target: Single
+  - Restores 50 Health to the target.

+**Prepare Energy Berry**:

-**Prepare Energy Berry** - An energy berry restores 8 Energy to the target.
+  - An energy berry restores 8 Energy to the target.

-**Expert Usage of Energy Berry** - Type: Throw Object - Range: 30 feet -
+**Expert Usage of Energy Berry**:

+  - Type: Throw Object
+  - Range: 30 feet
+  - Target: Single
-Target: Single - Restores 20 Energy to the target.
+  - Restores 20 Energy to the target.

-**Prepare Elemental Explosive Trap** - An elemental explosive trap can be placed on the ground, in the same 5-foot square as the placer.
+**Prepare Elemental Explosive Trap**:

+  - An elemental explosive trap can be placed on the ground, in the same 5-foot square as the placer.
 The trap remains active for up to an hour after placement.
 The trap triggers when anyone is touching its 5-foot square, or any side-adjacent 5-foot-square, during the status phase.
 It does an amount of elemental damage to everyone in the trigger area equal to the preparer’s Magic Damage + Alchemy Techs rating.

-**Expert Placement of Elemental Explosive Trap** - Type: Throw Object -
+**Expert Placement of Elemental Explosive Trap**:

+  - Type: Throw Object
-Range: 30 feet - Target: One 5-foot square - Places the elemental
+  - Range: 30 feet
+  - Target: One 5-foot square
-explosive trap in the targeted square.
+  - Places the elemental explosive trap in the targeted square.

 #### Rating 20

+**Prepare Reviving Needle**:

-**Prepare Reviving Needle** - A reviving needle can be used on a combatant at 0 or less Health to revive at 1 Health.
+  - A reviving needle can be used on a combatant at 0 or less Health to revive at 1 Health.

-**Expert Usage of Reviving Needle** - Type: Throw Object - Range: 30 feet - Target: Single - Revives the target at an amount of Health equal to 1/4th of their Maximum Health.
+**Expert Usage of Reviving Needle**:

+  - Type: Throw Object
+  - Range: 30 feet
+  - Target: Single
+  - Revives the target at an amount of Health equal to 1/4th of their Maximum Health.

 #### Rating 25